 Related Reading: 9 Best Shows and Movies About Pregnancy

 Luckily, I didn’t have this problem during my pregnancy, but my mom sure did!

-Her acne got cystic when pregnant with my sister; those pesky hormones, man.
+Her acne got cystic when she was pregnant with my sister; those pesky hormones, man.

-Be wary of hormonal acne and keep your skincare routine as simple as possible.
+Be wary of hormonal acne and keep your skincare routine simple.

 For me, my skin cleared up during pregnancy!